AsleepCoffee/General-Notes/Crypto/README.md

 <details>
    <summary>Modes of operation</summary>
    <br>

 A block cipher mode of operation is an algorithm that uses a block cipher to provide information security such as confidentiality or authenticity.

+   - Block cipher mode of operation
+      - ECB (Electronic Codebook)
+        Each block is independently encrypted, meaning each same two blocks will have the same cipher text.

+      - CBC (Cipher Block Chaining)
+         Most common.
+Each plaintext block is XORed with the ciphertext of the previous block before encryption.
+Reverse is preformed for decryption.
+The first block is XORed with the IV (Initilization Vector)
 </details>

 ---------------------------------------------------------------------------------------------